sasjs/sasjs.io/docs/buildviya.md

 ## Services

-There are three main ways to create services in Viya:
+There are three main ways to create Services (jobs) in Viya:

-1) Manually through the `/SASJobExecution` interface
+1. Manually through the `/SASJobExecution` interface
-2) As part of a build process using [sasjs-cli](/sasjs-cli)
+2. As part of a build process using [sasjs-cli](/sasjs-cli)
-3) Using code in SAS Studio.
+3. Using code in SAS Studio.

 ## SAS Studio